DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > According to the spellbook, a magical binding allowed Khazan to summon it by merely speaking his own name.
 With the aid of Khazan’s staff, Victor believes he may be able to rescue Stella’s soul from the Ethereal Plane and restore it to her body.
 >
 > Victor is, however, mistaken.
 Unlike the archmage’s spellbook, Strahd recovered Khazan’s staff from the remnants of his body.
-It is now concealed in <span class="citation">Crypt 15 (p.
+It is now concealed in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#Crypt15">Crypt 15</a> (p.
 88)</span> in Castle Ravenloft.
 See [[Arc P - Ravenloft Heist]] for more information about Khazan's staff.

 # E4.
 Lake Zarovich
 <span class="citation"><em>This scene takes place in Chapter 2: Area L.</em></span>

-Lake Zarovich is largely as described in <span class="citation">L. Lake Zarovich (p.
+Lake Zarovich is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#LLakeZarovich">L. Lake Zarovich</a> (p.
 38)</span>.
 However, Bluto is not present.

 As the players journey west toward Szoldar’s shack, read: